 Types of Planned Gifts

-Your planned gift can take many forms.
-Each gift has different benefits for you and for the AKC Canine Health Foundation.
+Your planned gift can take different forms.
+Each gift has benefits for you and for the AKC Canine Health Foundation.
 We recommend that you consult with a financial planner and/or your attorney when making planned gifts.
 Please contact us for more information.

-Sample language for your attorney or financial planner is available in the information for most gift types.
+Sample language for your financial planner or attorney is provided in the information below for most gift types.

 Bequest - a written statement in a donor’s Will or Trust directing that specific assets be transferred to the AKC Canine Health Foundation at the donor's passing.
 Learn more >>

 Life Insurance - can be an existing policy, either paid or partially paid, or a new policy.
 Upon the donor’s death, the Foundation will receive all, or a portion of, the proceeds from the policy depending on the wording of the beneficiary designation.
 Learn more >>